-2.6.6.
+- 2.6.6.
 The process of reconciliation of payment with the concerned offices of FCI.

-Once in a quarter, the District officials forwards the report to Directorate on the status of FCI settlement.
-The Directorate officials sits with FCI once in a quarter and reconciles the status of pending bills.
+Once in a guarter, the District officials forward the report to Commissionerate on the status of FCI settlement.
+The Commissionerate officials sit with FCI once in a guarter and reconciles the status of pending bills. - 2.6.7.

-- 2.6.7.
 Relevant issues regarding payment to FCI.
 NIL - 2.6.8.
 Whether there is any delay in payment of cost of food grains to FCI.
 If so, the steps taken to overcome the delay.

-No delay in payment of cost of foodgrains to FCI.
+No delay in payment of cost of food grains to FCI.